dvreeze/tqa2/docs/demo.rst

 means mapping the namespace).

 Equivalence of relationships works pretty much the same in both models, with rather obvious differences to account for the difference between XLink locators and (locator-free) taxonomy element keys.
-And therefore, computing a network of relationships from a base set of relationships (by prohibition/overriding resolution) is quite similar in both models.
+Therefore, computing a network of relationships from a base set of relationships (by prohibition/overriding resolution) is quite similar in both models.
 Hence it should not come as a surprise that networks of relationships in both models trivially correspond to each other.